-- Sign and participate in the OTS I Contract. - Attend classes Monday through Friday.
+- Sign and participate in the OTS I Contract. - Participants are given the opportunity acquire identification cards, medical insurance, social security information, and other essentials. - Attend classes Monday through Friday.
 The curriculum is called "Recovery Dynamics"."
 These classes help clients understand the disease of addiction. - Clients will be out of the building between 8 a.m. and 3 p.m. every day of the week. - Attend 12-step meetings such as Alcoholics Anonymous and Narcotics Anonymous. - Clients will independently plan weekend activities.
 We expect clients to attend 12-step meetings on weekends.
 Attending meetings shows that a person is committed to recovery and The Healing Place program. - Check-in is at 4 p.m. on the weekends.